 3. No Better (or more Loyal) Friend

 In our digital world, loneliness is swiftly becoming an epidemic.
 Communities change quickly as people move in and out of an area.
 Families can be spread over thousands of miles.
 The elderly who are widowed or live alone are especially affected.

 It’s sad that loneliness is such a major issue these days.
-However, our loyal dogs provide just the ideal companionship, warmth, and comfort.
+However, our loyal dogs provide just the ideal amount of companionship, warmth, and comfort.

 Everyone loves a cute pup so dogs are also a great way to socialize with others.
 Taking a dog out for a walk helps our elderly neighbors not only get some exercise but to socialize too.
 Meeting up with other dog owners is a powerful tool to fight loneliness.

 If there’s one thing most people have in common…it’s the love for their beloved animals!

 Dogs are so affectionate, it’s no wonder people love being around them!
 Just hanging out with a dog feels good.
 As a bonus, petting a dog can relieve stress and lower blood pressure.

 The University of Alabama organizes puppy petting breaks for students during their exams.
 It helps them relax during times of stress.
 Often, new students have left a beloved family pet at home.

 One study shows that men with AIDS were less likely to get depressed if they had a canine companion.
 The companionship from a pet helped them to cope with the stress of their condition.